sbchengyiwei/Vicky_Blog/Graph Theory/Union find.md

           int row = board.length;
           int col = board[0].length;

-          // Using a virtual node, the parent nodes of O on the boundary are all this virtual node (Decrease time complexity!
+          // Using a virtual node, the parent nodes of O on the boundary are all these virtual node (Decrease time complexity!
 Same as the percolation.)
           UnionFind uf = new UnionFind(rows * cols + 1);
           int dummyNode = rows * cols;